JTaisey389/reading-notes/RevisionsInTheCloud.md

 # Notes from reading

 ### Version Control
 Version control allows a user to look back at changes made to a file.
-With a traditional file setup you save a new file when you make a change to your project.
+With a traditional file setup, you save a new file when you make a change to your project.
 That leads to multiple files being created and that can make it difficult to go back and locate previous changes made to the project.

 ### What is git?
 Git stores data in a file system that consist's of snapshots in time.
-Every time you save a changed version of your project git creates a snapshot of the file and allows the user to refrence it as needed.
-The technical term for a snapshot is call a commit, which is data stored in a local database.
+Every time you save a changed version of your project git creates a snapshot of the file and allows the user to reference it as needed.
+The technical term for a snapshot is called a commit, which is data stored in a local database.

-At the whole Git is Distributed Version Control System (DVCS).
-With Git you can have multiple programers working in teams on the same mirrored repositories.
-This allows for a colaborative effort between programer and promotes simltanious workflows.
+On the whole, Git is a Distributed Version Control System (DVCS).
+With Git you can have multiple programmers working in teams on the same mirrored repositories.
+This allows for a collaborative effort between the programmers and promotes simultaneous workflows.

-With Git there are various state that Git can reside.
+With Git there are various states that Git can reside.
-- Commited: Data is secured in a local database.
+- Committed: Data is secured in a local database.
-- Modified: The file has been changes but not committed to the database.
+- Modified: The file has been changed but not committed to the database.
-- Stages: Flagged a file's change which is commited in the next snapshot.
+- Stages: Flagged a file's change which is committed in the next snapshot.

 ### Terminal Commands that will interact with Git
 - Ls - List Command
 - Cd - Change directory
  - Cd .. - Moves you back in the file structure
  - Cd ~ Move back to the beginning of the file structure
  - CD
  - CD - (CD space dash)
  - To get back you do cd ..

 - Mkdir - Make directive